TadesseDev/Project-conversation-history/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- This was a fun project, regardless of getting the position I'm interested in I get to put my skills into action.
-Thank you [Simplero](https://simplero.com/) for develivering Interesting project.
+- This was a fun project, regardless of getting the position I'm interested in I get to put some of my skills into action.